MuhammadUmer241/Non-Gen-AI/README.md

 # License:
 <a name= "License1"></a>
-This repository is licensed under the MIT License.
+This repository is licensed under the MIT [Licence](#https://github.com/MuhammadUmer241/Non-Gen-AI/blob/main/LICENSE.txt).

 # Author: